Understanding Live-in Care Costs & Funding

 • Help with everyday living, including personal care, meals, medication support, mobility and daily routines

-Because care is nurse-led, support can go further when needed.
-This can include hospital-at-home levels of care, allowing you to stay at home even as care becomes more complex.
+Because Ocean’s live-in care is nurse-led, support can go further when needed.
+That can include hospital-at-home levels of care — allowing you to stay at home even as health needs become more complex.

 Support may include care for: